SRON-Earth/Balsa/Documentation/BalsaManual.md

 The classification problem can be solved by fitting a mathematical model (a *predictive model*) to a set of data points for which the labels are already known.
 The model can then be used to predict the labels of data points for which the labels are not known.
 This model fitting process is called *training*.

 To train a good model, the labels in the known dataset need to be as accurate as possible.
 For the fruit sorting example, it would be possible to obtain a highly accurate training set by letting a human observer classify the fruit by hand.
 In a very reliably labeled data set like this, the labels are called the *ground truth* of the data set.
 This term is often used more loosely to refer to the labels of the known data set in applications where the observations may not be 100% reliable.
+A data set with ground truth is sometimes called a *gold standard*.

 Labels are usually represented as integers in machine learning, because the actual semantic interpretation is not important or meaningful to the software.
 Using 0 to identify oranges and 1 to identify apples, the ground truth for the example data points might look like this: